 Setting up a private health insurance policy

 First of course, you need to find one.
 The easiest way is to look around on the Internet for comparisons.
-I’ve also included one here, simply fill out this form and receive the best offers*.
+I’ve also included one here, simply fill out the form here to get an individual comparison.

 After having found your option, you will need to provide your medical history to the insurance company, things like operations you had and especially ongoing conditions and illnesses.
 Based on that data they will calculate your contributions.